-Vehicle and equipment usage are a necessary part of daily operations for Columbia Association in order to maintain the many buildings, 3,600 acres of open space and programs under its responsibility.
-Columbia Association operates a fleet of 200 vehicles, 12 of which are hybrids.
+Vehicle and equipment usage are a necessary part of daily operations for Columbia Association in order to maintain the many buildings, nearly 3,600 acres of open space, and programs under its responsibility.
+Columbia Association operates a fleet of 125 vehicles, 12 of which are either electric or hybrids.
 Hybrid vehicles have become more prevalent in Columbia Association’s vehicular fleet to reduce fossil fuel consumption.

 Actions CA has already taken to reduce fossil fuel usage in vehicles and equipment include:

-- Installing GPS systems in 20 vehicles through a pilot program to monitor and reduce idle time, which limits fossil fuel usage.
+- Installing GPS systems in all vehicles to monitor and reduce idle time, which limits fossil fuel usage.

 - Adjusted (right-sized) the composition of the vehicle and equipment fleet to use lighter vehicles when appropriate.
-For example, CA Open Space has switched from Ford F-350s to Ford Rangers (smaller pick-up vehicle), which has decreased total fuel consumption
+For example, CA’s Open Space Management Division has switched from Ford F-350s to Ford Rangers (a smaller pick-up vehicle), which has decreased total fuel consumption.

 - Cycling older, inefficient vehicles and equipment out of the inventory for more efficient models.

-- Selecting vehicle and equipment models of the highest fuel efficiency possible, including hybrid and electric vehicles/equipment while meeting functional needs
+- Selecting vehicle and equipment models of the highest fuel efficiency possible — including hybrid and electric vehicles/equipment — while still meeting functional needs.

-To support green transportation in the community, CA currently operates five electric vehicle (EV) charging stations that are available to the public
+To support green transportation in the community, CA currently operates six electric vehicles (EV) charging stations that are available to the public.

 What Columbia Residents Can Do